 5. Lean proteins

-Lean proteins like fish and chicken – provide a complete mix of amino acids required for the building blocks of neurotransmitters including serotonin and dopamine.
-Poultry in particular provides.
+Lean proteins like fish and chicken provide a complete mix of amino acids required for the building blocks of neurotransmitters including serotonin and dopamine.
+Poultry in particular provides these amino acids.